ServSafe Proctor

 If you need a quick salary calculator, that works out to about $27.10 per hour.
 This works out to $1,084 every week or $4,697 per month.

-While yearly incomes as high as $101,000 and as low as $18,500 have been reported, the bulk of Servsafe Proctor salaries in the United States currently range from $35,500 (25th percentile) to $78,000 (75th percentile), with top earners (90th percentile) earning $92,000.
+While yearly incomes as high as $101,000 and as low as $18,500 have been reported, the bulk of Servsafe Proctor salaries in the United States currently ranges from $35,500 (25th percentile) to $78,000 (75th percentile), with top earners (90th percentile) earning $92,000.
 The typical salary for a Servsafe Proctor ranges widely (up to $42,500), implying that there may be several chances for promotion and higher income depending on skill level, location, and years of experience.

 How do I get a ServSafe Proctor?